ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

     - serviceImage: /img/magic-pie-copy-icon-blogs.svg
       serviceTitle: Blogs & Articles
       serviceSubtitle: >-
-        This isn't the coolest sentence I've ever typed, but...
-I've written well over a hundred blogs.
-For many businesses in plenty of industries, too.
+        This isn't the coolest sentence I've ever typed, but I've written well over a hundred blogs.
+For a bunch of businesses in a lot of different industries, too.

-        But why do businesses need blogs?
-For at least five reasons:
+        But why does a business need a blog?
+In most cases, to accomplish at least one of five goals:

-        1. To establish employees as thought leaders
+        1. Establish employees as thought leaders

-        2. To share insights or advice to customers
+        2. Offer insights or advice to customers

-        3. To promote products or services
+        3. Promote products or services

-        4. To share company news
+        4. Share company news

-        5. To celebrate company culture
+        5. Celebrate company culture

-        So when people visit your website, they can learn more about your brand, and—more to the point—fall in love with it.
+        So when people visit your website, they won't just learn about your brand—they'll fall in love with it.

-        Put simply, the best blogs win customers and influence them.
       image: /img/magic-pie-copy-icon-blogs.svg
     - serviceImage: /img/magic-pie-copy-icon-marketing.svg
       serviceTitle: Print Collateral